MultiX-Amsterdam/ijmond-camera-monitor/README.md

 # For Mac OS
 psql -d ijmond_camera_monitor_staging < /tmp/ijmond_camera_monitor_production.out

+# Upgrade the database to the newest migration
+sh db.sh upgrade

 # For Ubuntu, start the service
 # No need for doing this on Mac OS
 sudo systemctl start ijmond-camera-monitor-staging